 - What progress is each new hire making through their onboarding experience?

 - How well are my managers and mentors supporting new hires by providing appropriate, timely and relevant feedback?

-These reports provide the data required to effectively manage your onboarding experience by providing access to both qualitative and quantitative insights on all off-line and on-line activities.
+These reports provide data to effectively manage your onboarding experience, providing qualitative and quantitative insights on all offline and online activities.
 This enables you to spend more time refining the onboarding experience and less time juggling spreadsheets and cajoling stakeholders.